 Temperatures above 95°F (35°C) can be too much for some dogs.

-Especially older dogs and puppies can be affected by higher temperatures, making it harder for them to manage their body temperature.
+Older dogs and puppies can be affected by higher temperatures, making managing their body temperature harder to regulate.

 Pain or injury